Clayton family members, friend aboard helicopter that went down in Fort Loudoun Lake

 He's a supporter of the Knoxville Symphony.

-He's also an longtime pilot, having flown fixed wing aircraft for many decades as well as helicopters.
+He's also a longtime pilot, having flown fixed wing aircraft for many decades as well as helicopters.

 One of Jim Clayton's latest projects is a Clayton Family science museum, which has a planned budget of $100 million as well as a $50 million endowment.